Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Methods and background

-and $\sigma_t$ are inertial-frame tidal frequencies.
-For this simplified case of a coplanar and circular orbit, $\sigma_t=m\Omega_o$.
-Throughout, we adopt a nominal mass ratio of $q=M'/M=10^{-4}.$ For linear tides, this assumption only affects the relationship between $a$ and $\Omega_o$.
+and $\sigma_t$ is the inertial-frame tidal frequency.
+For this simplified case of a coplanar and circular orbit, $\sigma_t=m\Omega_o$, where $\Omega_o=[G(M+M')/a^3]^{1/2}$ is the mean motion of the perturber.
+Throughout, we adopt a nominal mass ratio of $q=M'/M=10^{-4}.$ This assumption only affects the results of our linear calculations by altering the relationship between $a$ and $\Omega_o$.